mf256/todo-app-angular/README.md

 ## General info

-Goal of project is to create simple Todo List application using Angular framework.
+The goal of this project is to build a simple Todo List application using the Angular framework.

 ## Technologies